llm

 Function calling.
 If an LLM API supports function calling, it means the model can interact with external tools to perform a range of tasks, from fetching the most recent data (like weather forecasts) to doing math calculations.

-For example, if a client tells a company chatbot that he/she is going to terminate the contract and wants to know its condition, the function can be called to retrieve the contract from an internal database and simultaneously notify a human client manager.
+For example, if a client tells a company chatbot that he/she is going to terminate the contract and wants to know its status, the function can be called to retrieve the contract from an internal database and simultaneously notify a human client manager.

 Caching.
-Context caching refers to storing parts of conversation history to reduce the need for reprocessing repeated or unchanged information.
+Context caching refers to storing parts of a conversation history to reduce the need for reprocessing repeated or unchanged information.
 It lowers computational costs and latency.

 Batching.
 If you plan to leverage LLM for tasks like bulk data analysis or content generation, it makes sense to choose an API with batching capabilities.
 This means requests and responses will be accumulated and sent in groups at regular intervals, say, once daily.
 Tokens processed in the batch mode are typically twice as cheap as those processed with streaming.